-Dr. Franz Birgel, Professor of German and Film Studies
+Director: Dr. Franz Birgel, Professor of German and Film Studies

 Students majoring in German Studies must successfully complete GRM 204 Intermediate German II and any previous language courses with a grade point average of at least 2.000 or demonstrate an equivalent command of the language.
 All majors must maintain a grade point average of at least 2.000 in all courses attempted in the major.
-Normally, GRM 221 German Civilization will fulfill the College's writing intensive requirement in the major.
+The CUE for German Studies majors will be determined during the 2012-2013 academic year.